 The following instructions explain how to edit, delete, or duplicate a CPA commission.
 Before completing these instructions, access the account you wish to set CPA commissions via your master account.

 Search for or scroll to the affiliate you wish to edit CPA commission for.
 To edit the commission, click Edit.

 Update the information you wish to change, then click Save.

 Once you click Save, the affiliate will receive an email notification informing them that the CPA commission has been changed.

 To delete a CPA commission, click the dropdown icon and select Delete from the menu.

 The affiliate will receive an email notification once you delete the CPA commission informing them that their commission has changed.
-If the affiliate is currently assigned to a commission tier, the affiliate will receive commission according to the rates in their tier.
+If the affiliate is currently assigned to a commission group, the affiliate will receive commission according to the rates in their group.
 Otherwise, the affiliate will receive commission according to your standard commission settings.

 Duplicating a CPA Commission